AltSysrq/avalanche/platform-native/ABI.md

 - No heap may reference memory in another heap which is not a direct or indirect parent or child.

+- No multi-strand heap may reference memory in a single-strand heap.

 Additionally, allocations are _ordered_.
 Even within a single heap, an allocation may only freely reference other allocations that occurred _before_